Usually I sketch in watercolours and pencil, then work up

 my gaze a fraction to focus on the wild animal or bird and

-but I've recently swapped and now wish I'd made the switch
+I've recently swapped and now wish I'd made the switch years

 My rucksack